 Boundary maintenance and orienteering – Work with our forester and/or Steward and volunteers to locate, cut and paint sections of Great Pond Mountain Wildlands boundary line.
 Learn boundary maintenance, some orienteering and forestry and spend time in some of Hancock County’s most rugged and beautiful country.
 Our boundary crew, Roger’s Linear Rangers generally meet Friday mornings in certain seasons.
 If you’d like to join, contact Roger at 567-3458 or email@example.com

 Forestry – Work with our steward and/or forester on a number of forestry projects, from locating and shearing Christmas trees, to releasing apple trees, to planting chestnut trees to thinning forest stands.

 Requirements for above include willingness to spend time outdoors (and with bugs); ability to use hand tools such as saws and loppers; and physical fitness to be able to hike distances.
 Interested?
-Contact Brian Keegstra, email@example.com or 812-2044.
+Contact Shawn Mercer, firstname.lastname@example.org or 207 322-6725.

-Public relations & outreach – Work with staff on visitor information and outreach for GPMCT and at the Great Pond Mountain Wildlands.
+Outreach and education – Work with staff on visitor information, outreach and educational programs for GPMCT and in the Great Pond Mountain Wildlands.
 Projects include:

 For more information on outreach & education opportunities, please contact Julianne Taylor at email@example.com or 603-921-8171.